drand/drand/README_docker.md

 ## Checking the logs

-From outside the containers, run `docker-compose logs`
+From outside the container, run `docker-compose logs`

 ## Updating drand